 Each time you view the Email Deliverability Checklist, SalesLoft scans for the Custom Tracking Domain, SPF Record, and DMARC record based off your team's email domain.
 The DKIM record requires action from an admin to verify the record.

 You can determine the state of your email deliverability health based on the status icons that appear next to each checklist item.
 The status options include:

 |Requires Action: Manual check required|

-SalesLoft uses shared tracking domains by default in order to track sent messages.
+SalesLoft uses shared tracking domains in order to track sent messages.
 This means the email tracking domain we use does not match up with the sender’s (your) domain.

-One way to greatly reduce the likelihood is by using custom domain tracking that changes the default tracking domain to links that contain your url.
+However, setting up a custom tracking domain can greatly reduce the likelihood of your emails landing in a spam folder.
+Custom domain tracking replaces links that use the SalesLoft default tracking domain with links that contain your url.

 To setup a custom tracking domain for your team, follow these steps:

 - Decide what subdomain you would like to use.
-The format for subdomains follows this pattern: text.yourdomain.com.
-So, for example, our subdomain could be sales.salesloft.com.
+The format for subdomains follows this pattern: "text.yourdomain.com".
+For example, our subdomain could be sales.salesloft.com.

-- Support will provide a CNAME reference using the subdomain you choose.
+- Support will provide you with a CNAME reference using the subdomain you choose.